Tina Hodgkinson

 I am available for talks about Christie, her life and her writing

-Public Events
+Events

 Venue: The London Archives, 40 Northampton Road, London, EC1R 0HB (In person only) Disabled Access: Step free, accessible toilet

 Tina Hodgkinson takes us on a tour of Christie in the City, to explore many of the London locations that have a personal or literary connection with Agatha.
 Exclusively, The London Archives own archival material with Christie connections will be on display prior to the start of the talk.
 Tickets: £10, include a complementary glass of wine or soft drink.
 Book via Eventbrite.
+Copies of Agatha Christie’s London will be available to purchase on the night from Clerkenwell’s Coffee and Books.

 Agatha Christie lived, wrote, worked and had her plays staged in the Capital.
 London is a re-occurring location in her stories.
 It is where Hercule Poirot, Tommy and Tuppence reside and where Miss Marple goes on holiday.
 This illustrated talk follows in Agatha’s footsteps to visit her former homes, luxury hotels and other venues that she and her characters frequented, including a special focus on her City of London connections.
 Join Tina Hodgkinson, author of “Agatha Christie’s London: A Historical Guide to the Queen of Crime’s Capital” to find out more.
 Free admission.
 Book via Eventbrite.